renatopp/creatine/README.rst

 --------------------------------

 - UI elements with buttons, dialogs, etc;
+- Keyboard management;

 -------------------
 What is not coming?
 -------------------

+- Behavior Trees implementation, use Behavior3JS instead;
 - A* path finding, use easystar instead;
-- Keyboard management, use keymaster instead;
+- ~~Keyboard management, use keymaster instead~~;